aknavj/aknavj.github.io/_posts/2025-02-10-Investigating-Shining3D-Einscan.md

 - [x] Map the general functionality of Shining3D in all aspects
   - [x] Metadata, Configs, and Logs
   - [x] Disassemble binaries and libraries
-  - [ ] Monitor running:
+  - [x] Monitor running:
 	- [x] process
-  	- [ ] trees
+  	- [x] trees
    	- [x] IPC map events
   - [x] Monitor network activity
-- [x]  Identify the minimum requirements to establish TCP / MQTT / WebSocket communication with sn3DCommunity.exe running in the background
+- [x] Identify the minimum requirements to establish TCP / MQTT / WebSocket communication with `sn3DCommunity.exe` running in the background
-- [ ] Write a utility "Hello World" program that extracts basic METADATA
+- [x] Write a utility "Hello World" program that extracts basic METADATA
-- [ ] Develop a low-level IPC communication driver
+- [ ] Write a low-level IPC communication utility for extracting live scanner Image data
-- [ ] Develop a backend quine-plugin
+- [ ] Develop a backend engine plugin
-- [ ] Develop a frontend plugin for the editor
+- [ ] Develop a frontend plugin for the engine editor
-- [ ] Write tests
+- [ ] ~~Write tests~~ (not needed)

 ## Architectural Analysis of EinScan HX Software